 It’s not a lot when compared to industry dominator Athletic Greens ($4.23 per serving), but it’s pricy when compared to its other competitors, particularly given how little evidence it provides for its claims.
 For comparison, it costs $35 for fifteen servings of Onnit’s Earth Grown Nutrients ($2.30/serving), $40 dollars for thirty servings of AI Sports Nutrition Red & Greens XT ($1.33/serving), $65 for 60 servings ($1.08/serving) of Green Vibrance, $30 for thirty servings of PharmaFreak Greens Freak ($1/serving), $50 for ninety servings of Sun Warrior’s Supergreens ($0.55/serving), and $52 for a hundred serves Amazing Grass’s Green Superfood ($0.52/serving).

-The only thing I can truthfully say about this product is that it contains probiotics and digestive enzymes that may improve digestive health.
-But I couldn’t find other information about how effective it is, what vitamins and minerals it contains, and what benefits the myriad fruits and vegetables may confer upon its user.
+The only thing I can really say about this product is that it contains probiotics and digestive enzymes that may improve digestive health.
+But I couldn’t find much other information about how effective it is, what vitamins and minerals it contains, and what benefits the myriad fruits and vegetables may confer upon its user.

 Patriot Power Greens$1.97 Per Serving